 Having an ID that accurately reflects an individual’s reality has many practical benefits, such as:

 Citizens born in California, Maine, and Washington now have 3 gender choices; they are allowed to identify as “X” on state-issued identification documents.

 In some states, individuals have to wait until they are 18 years old to file a request for a birth certificate sex marker change/identify as X. In others, parents can assist minors who wish to amend their birth certificate.

 Often, despite the fact that parents are not allowed to choose X on their child’s first birth certificate at the time of birth, they can seek to make the change immediately after the document is issued.

 Experts explain how this legal option can help parents raise gender-neutral children, allowing kids to establish their own gender if and when they are ready to do so.

 This allows parents to update the child’s gender identity so that it is accurately reflected on the minor’s legal documents as the child grows.

-he law also allows adults with a non-binary identity to have their birth certificate amendedto gender-neutral without requiring a note from a medical professional.
+The health requirements also change depending on the state.
+Some state laws allow adults with a non-binary identity to have their birth certificate amendedto gender-neutral without requiring a note from a medical professional.

 Below you will find a comprehensive table with all the updates regarding gender non-binary policies.